uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 # Income Tax (Making Tax Digital) end-to-end service guide

-Version 2.5 issued June 2022
+Version 2.6 issued December 2022
 ***

 This service guide describes HMRC’s Making Tax Digital (MTD) for Income Tax and explains how developers can connect their software to the MTD APIs.